apache/ignite/modules/schema/README.md

 This module provides implementation for schema management components:

 * Public API for schema definition and evolution
-* Schema manager component that implements necessary machinary to translate schema management commands to corresponding metastorage modifications, as well as schema modification event processing logic
+* Schema manager component that implements necessary machinery to translate schema management commands to corresponding metastorage modifications, as well as schema modification event processing logic
 * Necessary logic to build and upgrade rows of specific schema that encode user data in schema-defined format.